 After the byte with value 31, the matrix types have a 32-bit int indicating the number of rows in the array that follows, followed by a 32-bit int indicating the number of columns.
 These integers are not preceded by a byte indicating it is an int.
-Then a one-byte unit type for column 1 follows (see the table above) and a one-byte (or two-byte in case of the MoneyPerUnit) display type for column 1 (see Appendix A).
+Then a one-byte unit type for column 1 follows (see the table above) and a one-byte (or two-byte in case of Money or three-byte in case of the MoneyPerUnit) display type for column 1 (see Appendix A).
 Then the unit type and display type for column 2, etc. The internal storage of the values that are transmitted after that always use the SI (or standard) unit, except for money where the display unit is used.
 Summarized, the coding is as follows: